20 Mountain Towns That Look Straight from a Storybook

 Pigeon Forge, Tennessee

 Surrounded by the Great Smokey Mountains, Pigeon Forge isn’t just a picturesque mountain town, it’s also a huge tourist attraction.
 Pigeon Forge is home to the famed Dollywood theme park, which offers rides, a full water park, and, of course, a museum dedicated to Dolly Parton.
 If you’re not a fan of country music don’t worry—this town has a lot more to offer, with fun for the whole family from white water rafting and fun parks to hiking and luxurious spas.
+These are some of the world’s most bizarre tourist destinations.

 Cordova is truly breathtaking.
 Given its remote location, it’s well off the beaten path.
 This mountain town barely has 2,000 residents.
 Not only is Cordova a beautiful place for mountain lovers, but this coastal town is a hardworking fishing community that is ripe with adventures of all sorts.
 Want someplace even more remote?
 Check out this Alaskan town that’s 250 miles away from the nearest stoplight.